 - Tiger Airways (a low-cost airline) covers most of Eastern Australia

-- Skywest the local airline for regional Western Australia
+- Skywest is the local airline for regional Western Australia

-- Airnorth the local airline for the Top End and North Western Australia
+- Airnorth is the local airline for the Top End and North Western Australia

 Regional flights in Australia are costly, and they are rarely on sale.
-That’s why at times it will cost you more to fly from Perth to Broome that a flight from Perth to Bali.
+That’s why it will sometimes cost you more to fly from Perth to Broome than a flight from Perth to Bali.

 Driving around Australia

-Driving is probably the best way to travel around Australia on the cheap and also the most flexible way to see much of the country.
-However hiring a car is convenient if you are travelling in a small group, or with a travel companion.
-If you go alone you can certainly hire a car and drive around by yourself, I have done it many times, and it was not expensive at all.
-Key is to grab good car rental deals.
+However, hiring a car is convenient if you travel in a small group or with a travel companion.
+You can hire a car to drive in Australia alone.
+I have done it many times, and it was not expensive.
+The key is to grab good car rental deals.
 I once hired a car for 250 dollars for ten days in Western Australia.

-Usually, car hire deals are available from major Australian cities only, and as long as you return the car to the same location.
-All in all, I find that renting a car in Australia is a good idea and not expensive, provided you book early.
+Usually, car hire deals are available from major Australian cities only, as long as you return the car to the exact location.
+All in all, renting a car in Australia is a good idea and not expensive, provided you book early.
 If you don’t have the additional one-way fee, you can hire a car for as cheap as 25 dollars a day!